We want the UK to be a leader in equality and human rights. At our best, we are defined by our tolerance, freedom and fairness.

 - providing grants to people who want to set up childcare businesses

-- making sure UK government policies take account of the United Nations Convention on the Rights of the Child (UNCRC)
+making sure UK government policies take account of the United Nations Convention on the Rights of Disabled People

 We support the rights of British citizens abroad and use our influence to support international equality.
 Our aim is to support equal treatment and equality of opportunity internationally.
 We negotiate bilaterally and in the United Nations, European Union, Council of Europe, and Commonwealth to protect and support the rights of British citizens abroad.
 We use our influence to change culture and attitudes and support equality, in particular on gender, lesbian, gay, bisexual and transgender (LGB&T) equality, leading by example.

 The strategy set out a new approach, aimed at:

 - building a stronger, fairer and more cohesive society where equality is for everyone and is everyone’s responsibility

 It explains a new role for government, promoting equality through transparency and behaviour change and working with businesses, the voluntary sector and wider civil society to create equal opportunities for everyone.

 More information on our previous activity is available on the National Archive

 The Equality Act 2010 bans unfair treatment and helps achieve equal opportunities in the workplace and in wider society.
 The Act prohibits unfair treatment in access to employment and private and public services regardless of age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex, and sexual orientation.
 More information about the act is available in ‘Equality Act 2010: guidance’